Reading Time: 1 Minute

 - “She may possess psychic abilities or she may very well be a fraud.”

 - “You will either vote for her during elections or you don’t believe in women’s rights.”

-Notice how often you present yourself with false dilemmas of your own:
+TIP: Notice how often you present yourself with false dilemmas of your own:

-“They’re not showing Game of Thrones tonight, I should go out for a drink.”
+“There’s nothing good on TV tonight, I should go out for a drink.”